iansnyder333/ScholarlyRecommender/README.md

 ## About The Project

   As an upcoming data scientist with a strong passion for deep learning, I am always looking for new technologies and methodologies.
 Naturally, I spend a considerable amount of time researching and reading new publications to accomplish this.
 However, **over 14,000 academic papers are published every day** on average, making it extremely tedious to continuously source papers relevant to my interests.
 My primary motivation for creating ScholarlyRecommender is to address this, creating a fully automated and personalized system that prepares a feed of academic papers relevant to me.
-This feed is prepared on demand, through a completley abstracted streamlit web interface, or sent directly to my email on a timed basis.
+This feed is prepared on demand, through a completely abstracted streamlit web interface, or sent directly to my email on a timed basis.
 This project was designed to be scalable and adaptable, and can be very easily adapted not only to your own interests, but become a fully automated, self improving newsletter.
-Details on how to use this system, the methods used for retieval and ranking, along with future plans and features planned or in development currently are listed below.
+Details on how to use this system, the methods used for retrieval and ranking, along with future plans and features planned or in development currently are listed below.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>